ACTIVITY REPORT DETAILS

-This refers the number of prospects that have been called.
+This refers the total number of prospects assigned to your campaign.
 It does not reflect the actual number of calls made as in some instances prospects may have been called multiple times in one day.
 We keep calling up to our maximum call attempts however the actual number of customers reached can be affected by the length of the script used, and or the length of each conversation/ interaction with the the prospect.

 Contacts/ Positive Response

-What ever your campaign objective is, a positive result is defined as your prime campaign objective.
+A positive result is defined as any lead that has moved from Cold to Hot lead status e.g. Appointments, Leads, Sales, or any prime objective.
+However Warm leads are also counted.
 There can be secondary objectives that can also be considered as positive outcomes.
-For example a result code of (ORC) means that the prospect may have said no to the main campaign objective at that time however they are Ok to be recontacted at a later date.
+For example a result code of (ORC) means that the prospect may have said no to the main campaign objective at that time however they are Ok to be re-contacted at a later date.
 A result of (CALL) indicates that prospect has asked a particular question or raised a particular objection that they would like to have further clarification on.
-These are generally know a ‘buying signals’ hence why they are classified as positive outcomes.
-In some circumstances a positive response can also include a request for information to be sent as a campaign objective however normally this is not included unless specified as in most cases they are a Not Interested responses in disguise.
+And finally a result of (S/E) is someone that has agreed to receiving an email.
+These are generally all classified as positive outcomes as they have moved from a Cold Leads, to either a Warm or Hot Lead status.

 (CALLAPPT)= Call to set Appointment